rimshaTest/CS4530-Spring-2026/Activities/Module01 Activity.md

 ---
 layout: page
-title: Requirement Engineering
+title: User Stories and Conditions of Satisfaction
 nav_exclude: true
 ---
-## Activity 1: Requirement Engineering with User Stories and Conditions of Satisfaction
+## Activity 1: User Stories and Conditions of Satisfaction

 ### Introduction